trailofbits/dylint/README.md

 ### Running Dylint

-The next three steps install Dylint and run all of this repository's [general-purpose, example lints] on a workspace:
+The next two steps install Dylint and run all of this repository's [general-purpose, example lints] on a workspace:

 1. Install `cargo-dylint` and `dylint-link`: